0xPT/solforge/README.md

 ## Team

-Cayman Jeffers: Cayman is a full stack engineer that’s currently working in web2.
+Cayman Jeffers - Cayman is a founder & full-stack engineer that's currently working in Web2 and branching out into Web3.
-Paul Thomas: Paul is a full stack engineer that focuses on building web3 contract bases that can attain mainstream adoption.
+Paul Thomas - Paul is a founder & full-stack engineer focused on building Web3 products that can attain mainstream adoption.
-Casper Yonel: Casper is an ex. wall-street banker turned software engineer and a web3 builder focused on DeFi applications.
+Casper Yonel - Casper is a founder & ex.
+Wall Street banker, and software engineer focused on building DeFi applications.

 ## Problems Solforge aims to solve